Textualize/textual/docs/guide/input.md

 ### Key methods

 Textual offers a convenient way of handling specific keys.
-If you create a method beginning with `key_` followed by the key name (the event's `name` attribute), then that method will be called in response to the key.
+If you create a method beginning with `key_` followed by the key name (the event's `name` attribute), then that method will be called in response to the key press.

 Let's add a key method to the example code.